Miscellaneous

 photo source:houzz.com

 The house is generally small and the materials used are simple and natural.
-Around it is a garden - reddish, sometimes with benches - machiai, very important because it has the role of preparing the guests for the ritual.
+Surrounding the house is a garden - red, sometimes with benches - which is very important as it is used to prepare guests for the ritual.

 tea house